Minnesota’s Budget Surplus Balloons to Over $9.2 Billion - NewsBreak

 Minnesota’s Budget Surplus Balloons to Over $9.2 Billion

 ST. PAUL -- Minnesota's already record-breaking budget surplus continues to grow.
-The Minnesota Management and Budget Office released its latest budget forecast Monday...krforadio.com
+The Minnesota Management and Budget Office released its latest budget forecast Monday...wjon.com

 ST. PAUL -- Minnesota's already record-breaking budget surplus continues to grow.
-The Minnesota Management and Budget Office released its latest budget forecast Monday...krforadio.com
+The Minnesota Management and Budget Office released its latest budget forecast Monday...wjon.com

 Comments / 0